-The Unbroken Woman blog is hosting The Respect Dare.
-Starting July 10, participants will be using Nina Roesner’s The Respect Dare: 40 Days to a Deeper Connection with God and Your Husband as a guide, posting about their journey.
-And I will be doing it with you!
+This post is one of a series devoted to The Respect Dare.
+I joined with several other bloggers in using Nina Roesner’s The Respect Dare: 40 Days to a Deeper Connection with God and Your Husband as a guide.
+I share my journey here with you.

 Here I am, back to having an emotional response based on my past.
 (I’m really not surprised.
 Yesterday was a good hiccup, but I knew it would be a while before the hiccup becomes a pattern.)